Resources, Rebates, and Tax Credits to Help You Go Green at Home

-Our discussion on how to save energy at home briefly hits on more than 30 changes you can can make in and around your home, from cheap-yet-effective steps to upgrades that require upfront spending, but quickly pay for themselves from lower utility bills to systems and renovations that minimize what you pull off the grid, but come at steep prices.
+Our discussion on how to save energy at home briefly hits on more than 30 changes you can make in and around your home, from cheap-yet-effective steps to upgrades that require upfront spending, but quickly pay for themselves from lower utility bills to systems and renovations that minimize what you pull off the grid, but come at steep prices.

+Below are the energy-saving rebate programs available at the time of this writing.
 We didn’t include low-interest loan programs or incentives available for new home construction.
 We also didn’t look for community grants for multi-home projects or programs for owners of commercial buildings.
 There are also many programs available to landlords of apartment buildings.

-The “Energy Efficient Home Improvement Credit” provides tax breaks to homeowners who make green improvements to their primary residences.
-The credit is equal to 30 percent of the cost of eligible improvements made between 2023 and 2032.
-Here’s a list of eligible projects; for some there are individual annual maximum allowable credits:
+You can still claim the “Energy Efficient Home Improvement Credit” if you complete and pay for projects by the end of 2025.
+This incentive provides tax breaks to homeowners who make green improvements to their primary residences.
+The credit is equal to 30 percent of the cost of the following types of eligible projects; for some there are individual annual maximum allowable credits:

-• Air-sealing and insulation improvements—no cap
+- Air-sealing and insulation improvements—no cap

-• Central ACs—$300 cap for most systems
+- Central ACs—$300 cap for most systems

-• Energy audits—$150 cap
+- Energy audits—$150 cap

-• Exterior doors—$250 per door, $500 limit for multiple doors
+- Exterior doors—$250 per door, $500 limit for multiple doors

-• Gas and oil furnaces—$600 cap for units with 97+ AFUE
+- Gas and oil furnaces—$600 cap for units with 97+ AFUE

-• Windows and skylights—$600 cap
+- Windows and skylights—$600 cap

 If you do more than one of the projects listed above there’s a maximum tax credit of $1,200 each year.

-A separate tax credit of up to $2,000 is available if you buy a qualifying heat pump, biomass stove (for example, one that burns wood pellets), or boiler.
+A separate tax credit of up to $2,000 is available if you buy a qualifying heat pump, heat pump water heater, or biomass stove or boiler (for example, one that burns wood pellets).
+That credit also goes away at the end of 2025.

 If you install a ground-source heat pump or solar panels you may qualify for a 30 percent federal tax credit with no cap.
-In 2033, these credits drop to 26 percent and then to 22 percent in 2034; after that, they’ll disappear unless new legislation gets passed.
+Again, you have to complete all work by the end of 2025 to get the incentive.

 Local Incentive Programs

-Listed below are incentives from local utility companies in effect in fall 2024.
-Programs come and go; check with your utility and the Database of State Incentives for Renewables & Efficiency (DSIRE) for up-to-date info.
+Listed below are incentives from local utility companies in effect in July 2025.
+Programs come and go; check with your utility and the Database of State Incentives for Renewables & Efficiency for up-to-date info.

 Before starting a project, confirm that you qualify.
 Rebate programs usually require homeowners to work with the utility’s “approved” contractors or to file paperwork before installations.